Solar energy has become a popular energy source in recent years, and it’s important for homeowners to understand solar energy pros and cons.

 Below, we’ve pulled together the biggest factors homeowners should consider.

 When considering solar energy pros and cons, the financial savings are one of the biggest pros.
 Many buyers who purchase solar panels will experience significant savings.
 Electricity bills are a large part of many monthly budgets, so it never hurts to explore your options for cutting down on utility costs.
-Your total savings from solar will depend on several different factors, such as your location and the financing option that you choose.
-Although these potential savings vary from buyer to buyer, many homeowners could see savings of $20,000 or more over a twenty year period, but to learn more about how much you would save, see our page on solar savings.
+Your total savings from solar will depend on several different factors, including your location, your utility costs, whether you choose polycrystalline vs monocrystalline solar and the financing option that you choose.
+Although these potential savings vary from buyer to buyer, many homeowners could see savings of $20,000 or more over a twenty year period.
+To learn more about how much you would save, see our page on solar savings.

 Solar, once expensive, has become extremely affordable in recent years.
 By the year 2017, more than half of states could have solar technology that is as cheap as electricity straight from the grid.
 Since 2007, the cost of installing an average-sized rooftop solar system has nearly halved.
 Prices vary greatly depending on individual factors, but as an example, in mnay states, the cost of a five kilowatt solar system on your roof clocks in at less than $20,000 once government incentives are factored in.
 Solar has become an affordable energy solution for the average homeowner, with increased solar installer competition, more efficient and less expensive panels, and more financing options driving the cost of solar down extremely fast.
 In addition, federal, state and local tax credits and rebates make purchasing or leasing a system extremely affordable.
 The savings from tax credits and rebates are a significant consideration when evaluating solar energy pros and cons.